mykyta-oleks-dev/Vite-React-TS-ChakraUI_Game_Hub/README.md

 - Chakra UI - an open-source component library for React for building web apps and design systems

+- Axios - a promise-based HTTP Client for node.js and the browser

 Later will be updated with the addition of other technologies used.

 ## Installation